-- Students shall form a group of 3 to 4 students, while forming a group shall not be allowed less than three or more than four students, as it is a group activity. - Students should do survey and identify needs, which shall be converted into problems in consultation with faculty supervisor/head of department/internal committee of faculties. - Students shall submit implementation plan in the form of Gantt/PERT/CPM chart, which will cover weekly activity of mini project. - A log book to be prepared by each group, wherein group can record weekly work progress, guide/supervisor can verify and record notes/comments. - Faculty may give inputs during mini project activity; however, focus shall be on self-learning. - Students in a group shall understand problem effectively, propose multiple solution and select best possible solution in consultation with guide/ supervisor. - Students shall convert best solution into working model using various components of their domain areas and demonstrate.
+- Students shall form a group of 3 to 4 students, while forming a group shall not be allowed less than three or more than four students, as it is a group activity. - Students should do survey and identify needs, which shall be converted into problem statement for mini project in consultation with faculty supervisor/head of department/internal committee of faculties. - Students hall submit implementation plan in the form of Gantt/PERT/CPM chart, which will cover weekly activity of mini project. - A log book to be prepared by each group, wherein group can record weekly work progress, guide/supervisor can verify and record notes/comments. - Faculty supervisor may give inputs to students during mini project activity; however, focus shall be on self-learning.